Elementary and Secondary Education Act

 Who decides how the funding is spent?

 Proposal Planning meetings are held every year to design a program that best meets the needs of the school.
-The committee is made up of parents, staff members, and the principal.
+The committee is made up of parents, staff members, students and school administrators.
 Together they design the Title I program for each site.
 This plan is then submitted to the Arizona State Department of Education and, subsequently, the U. S. Department of Education.

 How are the students selected for the Title I program?